Gael-de-Sailly/realterrain/README.md

 - allow raster symbology to be customized in-game

 ### Changelog
+#### 0.0.7
+- performance improvements to distance analysis mode, new default (demo) raster for distance mode ("points.tif")
+- refactoring of some code: performance improvements where empty mapchunks are not processed
+- bug fixes

 #### 0.0.6
 - biome cover uses absolute values AND ranges which equate exactly to USGS tier system (makes hand painting easier too)
 - small bugfixes and windows compatability
 - early stages of integrating python calls for GDAL and GRASS using lunatic-python (commented out - must be built per install)
 - added some more raster modes, raster symbology nicer and fills in below steep areas
-- performance improvements where empty mapchunks are not processed
 - experimental code for using imagemagick / graphicsmagick command line interface to reduce dependencies (commented out)
 - some improvements to form validation, in-game raster selection doesn't require a restart